torvalds/linux/Documentation/driver-api/mtd/spi-nor.rst

     c444216a6ba2a4a66cccd60a0dd062bce4b865dd52b200ef5e21838c4b899ac8  spi_read
     c444216a6ba2a4a66cccd60a0dd062bce4b865dd52b200ef5e21838c4b899ac8  spi_test

-   If the flash comes erased by default and the previous erase was ignored, we won't catch it, thus test the erase again::
+   If the flash comes erased by default and the previous erase was iganalred, we won't catch it, thus test the erase again::

     root@1:~# mtd_debug erase /dev/mtd0 0 2097152